cristobalgvera/todo-app/README.md

 gradle test # To avoid in cache test use 'gradle clean test' instead
 ```

+## Swagger UI

+When you run **backend** app, you are able to access Swagger UI from `http://localhost:8080/api/swagger-ui/`.

+In there you can see information about classes validation and API endpoints documentation.

 ## 🗂 Folder structure

 | Folder name | Use               |